technoob05/Layout_Detection_AIC_HCMUS/README.md

 npm run dev
 ```

-Visit http://localhost:5173 to see your application in action.
+Visit http://localhost:5173 to see the translation platform in action.

 ### Environment Configuration